zalando-zmon/zmon-docs/docs/getting-started.rst

 .. _cli-usage:

-CLI usage
+Using the CLI
 =========

 The ZMON Vagrant box comes preinstalled with *zmon-cli*.
-In order to use the CLI log in to the running Vagrant box with:
+To use the CLI, log in to the running Vagrant box with:

 .. code-block:: bash

    $ vagrant ssh

-Our Vagrant box also contains some example yaml files for the creation of entities, checks and alerts.
-You will find those in */vagrant/examples*.
+The Vagrant box also contains some sample yaml files for creating entities, checks and alerts.
+You can find these in */vagrant/examples*.

-As a basic example fo CLI usage we'll create a definition, to check if google.com is reachable.
-Therefore *cd* to */vagrant/examples/check-definitions* and create a new check-definition by using the zmon-cli.
+As an example of using ZMON's CLI, let's create a definition to check if google.com is reachable. *cd* to */vagrant/examples/check-definitions* and, using zmon-cli, create a new check-definition:

 .. code-block:: bash